real-niacat/VallKarri/README.md

 An ever changing particle, always complimenting the buff given by your deck.

 ### Superplanets
-Rare but powerful, superplanet cards encompass entire galaxies, and similarly to their large area, they bless you with hand levels untold.
+Rare but powerful, superplanet cards encompass entire galaxies, and similarly to their large area, they can provide immense buffs to your hands.

 ## And more, including: